This document presents a technical overview of the IRMA project.

 From this the verifier can conclude that the credentials from which attributes are being disclosed belong to one and the same person; that is, it defends against users pooling their credentials.

-pbdf of the IRMA app, this is the Privacy by Design Foundation.
+pbdf of the Yivi app, this is the Privacy by Design Foundation.

 When verifying IRMA attributes, out of all possible attributes the verifier could ask for, it must decide which attributes suite its purposes best.
 In order to be able to make this decision, it is important that for each credential type it is clearly documented how the attributes are obtained, and how it is ensured that they indeed belong to the person that receives them.
 For each credential type in the

-pbdf scheme, the Privacy by Design Foundation documents this here.
+pbdf scheme, this is documented on the Privacy by Design Foundation website.

 IRMA PIN codes using the keyshare server